Tebaks/Codingame-Code4Life/README.md

 ```
 I give score to sample as how many molecule need to complate and how much effect their expertise gain.
 ## Set Sample Done
 One of the most smartest thing i did I set done samples as done and I pretend like I got their expertise and this way I can save 1 or 2 molecule.
-At the start of turn I simulate picking best sample and I check if it is done or not if it is done i set is flag true and I update remain molecules by removing dome samples molecules and I prevent we already have their expertise it saves 1-2 molecule per turn this was the most efficent thing I do in this challange.
-I repeat this as player inventory size so basicly I simulate program and I set done if samples done in this way I can complate multiple samples when I'm at molecules station.
+At the start of turn I simulate picking best sample and I check if it is done or not if it is done i set is flag true and I update remain molecules by removing dome samples molecules and I prevent we already have their expertise it saves 1-2 molecule per turn this was the most efficient thing I do in this challenge.
+I repeat this as player inventory size so basicly I simulate program and I set done if samples done in this way I can complete multiple samples when I'm at molecules station.
 Implementing this actually took 7-8 hours.
 ## Choosing Rank
 I update my choosing rank function taking 3 two's and 3 three's can be problem sometimes so I made it hardcoded.
 It is not perfect but it is better than old one.
 ```rs